Johns Hopkins Ward Infinity

 Technology

-We believe in the power of cutting-edge tools for strategies to help with the sustainability and scaling of their businesses and support our fellows with mentorship, knowledge, and the capacity to develop strategies that leverage advanced technologies—including AI mentors—to maximize their impact.
+We believe in the power of cutting-edge tools to help with the sustainability and scaling of businesses.
+Our fellows receive mentorship, knowledge, and strategies to leverage advanced technologies—to maximize their impact.

 Our Innovation Method